-Renaissance wanted someone with serverless experience to work alongside their team throughout the transition and guide them toward best practices from the start
+Renaissance wanted someone with serverless experience to work alongside their team throughout the transition & guide them toward best practices from the start.

 Renaissance makes tools that power dental practices behind the scenes, so they can streamline insurance claim submissions, manage payments, and track everything on the go.